-A low-kickback saw chain helps to reduce the possibility of a kickback event.
+A low-kickback saw chain helpsreduce the possibility of a kickback event.

 The rakers (depth gauges) ahead of each cutter can minimize the force of a kickback reaction by preventing the cutters from digging in too deeply.
-Only use replacement guide bar and chain combinations recommended by the manufacturer.
+Use only replacement guide bar and chain combinations recommended by the manufacturer.